SetProtocol/STIPS/STIPS/STIP-009.md

 + for each target, bytecode in _initializeTargets, _initializeBytecode
     + call target.functionCallWithValue(bytecode, 0)

++ if setToken manager is this factory we're creating a new SetToken rather than migrating
+  + call `setToken.setManager(initialize[_setTokenAddress].manager)`
 + transfer ownership of manager from factory to *owner* specified in the *initialize[_setTokenAddress]* mapping
 + delete the *initialize[_setTokenAddress]* mapping entry